build-on-aws/content/posts/practical-cloud-guide/creating-and-managing-organizations/index.md

 ## Concepts

 AWS Organizations is a service for managing AWS accounts.
 It provides centrally managed billing, compliance, access control, security, and cloud resources.
-Organizations are made up of a management account, member accounts,  organizational units, and policies.
+AWS Organizations are made up of a management account, member accounts,  organizational units, and policies.

 The **Management Account** creates member accounts, organizational units, and policies.
 Only highly trusted individuals have access to this account that follow the [Principles of Least Privilege](https://docs.aws.amazon.com/wellarchitected/latest/framework/sec_permissions_least_privileges.html).
 Best practice is to create a new AWS account as the management account and invite your account into the organization.
 The management account should use an email address to a shared account to prevent loss of access, if a sole owner leaves the organization.
 In addition to managing users and policies, the management account also controls automation tooling used to deploy the guardrails or other user policies.